Copies may ordered through:

 The Elevated Art of J. Alphege Brewer

 Drawn from the material at the jalphegebrewer.info website, this book is the first illustrated study of the life and work of J. Alphege Brewer (1881-1946), the early 20th-century British artist who made his fame producing large, color etchings of European cathedrals and other historical buildings damaged or threatened during WWI.
+Sixteen of these were listed in 1918 as additions to the holdings of the museum of the Royal United Service Institution, London, and described as "places and buildings mutilated by the Germans during the great European War."
 In both the United States and Great Britain, these etchings and reproductions of them were proudly hung on parlor walls in solidarity with the Allied cause and as a remembrance of the devastating cultural losses inflicted by the onslaught of war.
 Brewer's "à la poupée" technique, carried out in his studio workshop in Acton with the assistance of family members, required the plate to be painted entirely anew for each of the authorized 300-500 impressions.
 With the same "dab hand" at the end of his life, Brewer produced exquisite woodcuts of lakes, mountains, and other pastoral views.
 Chapters on Brewer's life story, techniques, and the artistic context for his war etchings are included, as well as a catalog of his known etchings.

 From Amazon reviewers:

 "Benjamin Dunham's short but informative account of Brewer's career is exhaustively researched, clearly written, and gorgeously produced, with attractive reproductions of many of the works alongside period photographs and documents associated with Brewer's marketing efforts....
 Well worth the attention of anyone even mildly interested in charting the diverse currents that flowed through the pictorial arts in the first half of the 20th century."